Hi, I’m Sarah! I moved to the Netherlands from New York City in 2015. Here are my best tips for living in Amsterdam.

 To minimize our dust mite problem, we had to get a new air purifier since ours from the US short-circuited when plugged into the heavy-duty converter, a dryer, and dehumidifier.
 Since getting these appliances in Amsterdam, my allergies have gotten better, and the house feels cleaner.

 Heater, Steamer, and Hair Appliances (Anything That Heats Up)

 Even with the best of heavy-duty converters, an appliance that heats up is doomed for failure.
 With our converter, we tried using a portable heater and a portable travel steamer even though they both had less wattage than the converter could handle.

-However, having a portable travel steamer was of the utmost necessity for me since I travel so often.
+However, having a portable travel steamer was of the utmost necessity for me since I travel so often while living in Amsterdam.
 I got a small travel steamer at Bol.com.

 As for a heater, you shouldn’t really need one but if you have a room that’s extra cold because your home’s heater is too small or there’s terrible installation, I recommend this inexpensive convection heater.
 Unlike heaters that use fans, this one is quiet and acts like a heater that your home is already installed with.

 I had bought both a convection heater and one with a fan to test them out, and the convection one for only 30 euros won because of the noise factor.